 Break the monotony of the email with some aesthetic multimedia embedded in your email.

-It can be an image, infographic, video, or gifs.
+It can be an image, vector graphics, infographic, video, or gifs.

 These enhance the visual appeal of your email and keep the audience interested without overloading them with too much information.